mingu600/Unsupervised-Style-Transfer/README.md

 Shen, T., Lei, T., Barzilay, R., & Jaakkola, T. (2017).
 [Style Transfer from Non-Parallel Text by Cross-Alignment](https://arxiv.org/pdf/1705.09655.pdf).

-This work is still in progress, and unfinished- so far, we've implemented much of the key parts of previous unsupervised machine translation model, and now working on various different improvements.
+We've implemented much of the key parts of previous unsupervised machine translation model, and have worked on various different improvements.

 To train our model, clone the repo and run `main.py`:
 ```